Doctors Note Logo

 Why Does My Left Testicle Hurt When I Sit?
 5 Common Causes

-There are several factors to consider.
-Left testicle pain that worsens when sitting is most commonly due to testicular torsion, epididymitis, varicocele, an inguinal hernia, or referred pain from the back, nerves, or kidneys, and sitting can aggravate symptoms by increasing groin pressure and compressing inflamed tissues.
-See below for key clues that distinguish these causes, what to try for relief, and how doctors diagnose them.
+Left testicle pain that worsens when sitting is most often caused by testicular torsion, epididymitis, varicocele, an inguinal hernia, or referred pain from the back, nerves, or kidneys.
+Sitting can aggravate these conditions by increasing groin pressure and compressing inflamed tissues.
+Below, you'll find key clues that distinguish each cause, self-care options for relief, and how doctors diagnose them.

-Seek immediate care for sudden severe pain, rapid swelling, nausea or vomiting, fever, pain after injury, or pain that does not improve, since torsion is an emergency and timing matters; important details on red flags and next steps are outlined below.
+Seek emergency care immediately if you experience sudden severe pain, rapid swelling, nausea, vomiting, fever, pain following injury, or pain that does not improve—testicular torsion is a time-sensitive emergency.

 answer background